-Lakers News: Latest on LeBron James Post Opt Out, Possible Nuggets Trade, More
+Lakers News: Latest on LeBron James Post-Opt-Out, Possible Nuggets Trade, More

 No matter where he lands, James will be playing for a championship contender.
 The Lakers have work to do on their roster if they bring in James, and the task becomes a bit more difficult if they offload young players in the Leonard deal, but it's still possible to build a squad that threatens the Warriors.

-When it comes to roster building, the Sixers should have more leverage, as Ben Simmons and Joel Embiid are already installed as key parts of the roster.
+When it comes to roster-building, the Sixers should have more leverage, as Ben Simmons and Joel Embiid are already installed as key parts of the roster.

 However, if James prefers Los Angeles, the Lakers must worry about the first step of securing his spot on the roster and then look at how to build around him.

-Lakers Doing Everything They Can To Sweeten Deal For Leonard
+Lakers Doing Everything They Can to Sweeten Deal for Leonard

 Most of James' potential teammates in Los Angeles might not be on the current Lakers roster if they break the bank in a trade for Leonard.